Search programs

 How long does it take to earn an online small business management degree?

 You generally need at least 120 credit hours to earn a bachelor’s degree.
 Master’s degree programs can vary more widely, requiring between 30 and 60 credits.
 If you’re enrolled full-time, this is approximately four years for a bachelor’s degree and one to two years for a master’s degree.
-Students who are only enrolled part-time generally take twice as long to complete the degree.
+Students who are only enrolled part-time generally take twice as long to earn their degree.
 However, online programs often offer classes that let you work at your own pace, which can help you meet the degree requirements more quickly.
-Some students find they can take a larger class load with online courses because they don’t have to be in class at specific times.

 Is an online small business management degree worth it?